 How to Make the Firing Fair Financially

-If you've got a contract, you'll know exactly how to deal with the situation.
-But if you don't, discuss the issues and hammer out an agreement in writing.
-This is especially Ditto if this person invested a lot of money in the band and should be paid back.
+If you've got a contract, you'll know exactly how to deal with the situation, but if you don't, discuss the issues and hammer out an agreement in writing—especially if this person invested a lot of money in the band and should be paid back.
 If it gets too complex or too contentious, get a mediator or lawyer involved to help you come to an agreement.
 It's easier to deal with this now than have it become something way messier down the line, like a lawsuit.
 Plus, it's fair.